ASU-Bioinformatics/project-scripts/Project_Scripts/Molehin_8424037/workflow.md

   -s /data/gencore/shared_scripts/github-repos/project-scripts/Referenced_Scripts/RNA-DEG_Modules_2025/Module_A
 ```

 This worked quite well!
-Because Deborah has two different aims for this experiment, I'm going to separate out the samples to quant and run differential analysis on, so the modeling formula isn't adjusted by samples from the other aim.
+Because of the two different aims for this experiment, I separated out the samples to quantify and run differential analysis on, so the modeling formula will only take into consideration samples from the appropriate portion of the experiment.

 ```
 # aim 1